DanSam5K/project-2-enumerable-methods/README.md

 - #my_inject VS #inject
 - #multiply_els VS #inject that multiplies all the elements of the array together

-Simple right?
-Below is a simple animated illustration:

 ## Built With
 - Ruby